KZD72/Raman_Data_Processing/README.md

 ## Features

-- **Peak Fitting**: The tool allows for fitting of peaks with full Voigt profiles, pseudo Voigt profiles, Fano, Fano Voigt, and Gaussian and Lorentzian models individually.
+- **Peak Fitting**: The tool allows for fitting of peaks with full Voigt profiles, pseudo Voigt profiles, Fano, Fano Voigt, Gaussian and Lorentzian models individually.
+It now incorporates asymmetric curve fitting, using Bimodal Gauss Gauss, Bimodal Lorentz-Lorentz, Mixed bimodal Lorentz Gauss, and more complex algorithms like Pearson IV and Sigmoidal Gauss Lorentz.
 - **Post-Processing**: Provides post-processed data between all peaks in the spectrum.
 - **Batch Processing**: Includes a batch processing routine for handling multiple datasets at once.
-- **Spectrometer Support**: Currently supports Horiba and B&WTech spectrometers.
-Any data file in .txt format can be processed.
+- **Spectrometer Support**: Currently supports Horiba and B&WTech spectrometers, also Brukker IR data can be proceed.
+Any data file in .txt or .dat format can be processed, but samples are needed to create the correct parsing.
+Please send a sample if your data is not coming from a supported spectrometer.

 ## Future Developments